 Don’t forget to click Update file to save your changes.

-When you preview your checkout page, you will be able to see that the payment methods are disabled on the website.
+When you preview your checkout page, you will see that the payment methods are disabled on the website.

-In cases like these, you can use the following code snippet using the slug for the gateway ID.
+In cases like these, you can use the following code snippet with the gateway ID’s slug.

-In the following example, the payment gateway PayPal will be disabled for your customers if the country of the billing address is the US.
+In the following example, the PayPal payment gateway will be disabled for your customers if the billing address country is the US.

 add_filter( 'woocommerce_available_payment_gateways', 'quadlayers_payment_gateway_disable_country' );